 Back in the fall of 2019, the consulting agency Accenture released an overview of this market, which became a kind of warning.
 The growth in operating costs outstripped revenue, and the decline in business margins was perceived as a harbinger of an imminent crisis in the media market.
 To get out of this situation, the authors of the report suggested that market participants combine three tactics:

 - Simplify all current operating models and make business processes more efficient to reduce unnecessary costs.

 - Ensure zeroing of the annual budget to stabilize the cost scheme and improve money saving activities.

 - Invest in business digitalization like AI and intelligent advertising to boost sustainability and increase long-term savings.
-The key task of analysts from Accenture called drawing up a clear plan for digitalization of the company and defining its model: whether it be a cross-platform, vertically integrated or completely digital service.

 For their part, experts from the World Economic Forum (WEF) note that the entertainment and mass media industry has gone through several digital transformations over the past 20 years.
 In total, they count 4 such waves: